kilpkonn/CV/modules_en/professional.typ

   description: list(
-    [In charge of THeMIS UGV platform software, mainly generator and motor control], [One of the main contributors to design of external interface], [In charge of 8x8 UGV platform high-level systems and CI/CD] ),
+    [In charge of THeMIS UGV platform software, mainly generator and motor control], [One of the main contributors to design of external interface], [In charge of 8x8 UGV platform high-level systems, vehicle mock and CI/CD] ),
   tags: ("C++", "Rust", "ROS2", "Zenoh"),
 )